Ard3ny/ard3ny.github.io/_posts/2023-11-17-Matrix-Synapse-chat-server-with-Element.md

 ### Setup PostgresSQL
-By default Matrix synapse is using SQlite, but it recommended to use PotgreSQL for better performance.
+By default, Matrix synapse uses SQlite, but it's recommended to use PotgreSQL for better performance.
 #### Install
 ```
 sudo apt install postgresql